-Only a 10 minute drive takes you into either to Paignton, Brixham or Dartmouth where there are a huge choice of supermarkets, garages, local restaurants, foodie & dog friendly pubs and amenities.
-On foot from the cottage is Hillhead Caravan park just 5 minutes walk away offering a seasonal bar, restaurant, mini mart & cash machine which is available for you to use.
+Just a 5 minute drive takes you into Brixham or 10 mins into Paignton or Dartmouth where there are a huge choice of supermarkets, garages, local restaurants, foodie & dog friendly pubs and amenities.
+Outside the cottage are bus stops offering a full local service as well as scenic walks down to Mansands Beach or down the valley towards National Trusts Coleton Fishacre.

 The South Hams is a district situated on the South Devon coast with a wonderful outdoor environment.
 Its rivers & estuaries offering beautiful scenic views as well as sailing & ferry trips between towns, nearby Dartmoor and its surrounding areas & long coastal walks with a range of beaches suited to either sun seekers or dog walkers.
 The area also prides itself on its local food & drink with a huge range of eateries offering local quality food, regular food fayres & an abundance of local producers.
 Fresh seafood is caught locally and offered from the markets or local restaurants.